vargaconsulting/tiny-crypto/README.md

   - Curve generation over `𝔽ₚ` for small primes
   - Point addition, doubling, scalar multiplication
   - Generator detection and validation
-  - Point-at-infinity and ECPoint construction
+  - Point-at-infinity and AffinePoint construction
 - Clean ANSI-formatted output for symbolic math (e.g., `𝔽₃₁`, `𝔾(6,2)`)
 - Fully written in **Julia**, for clarity and performance.
 - **Educational focus** – Ideal for teaching and cryptographic exploration.